RayHightower/RayHightower.com/_posts/2016-03-30-how-to-build-a-successful-iot-company.markdown

 >I can make sure your shipments arrive fresh, safe, and on time.
 But I can only do that if you call me at [phone number].<br/>~John Hennessy

-Food safety was the hot button.
+Food safety was the pivot point.

+### Focus on Food Safety

 Today Locus Traxx has grown to 100+ employees with operations around the planet.
 Their path to IoT success was not guaranteed.
 They started with cool IoT technology.
 But the technology was not enough.
-Revenue only started to flow after they found the customer's pain point, and addressed it.
+Revenue only started to flow after they found the customer's pain point, food safety, and addressed it.

 And today, Locus Traxx is successfully navigating the river of IoT.